-To minimize the likelihood of ignition, GWP has adopted a risk-based methodology to prioritize mitigation of electrical assets that could ignite a wildfire in high-wildfire danger service areas of the City of Glendale.
+To minimize the likelihood of ignition, GWP has adopted a risk-based methodology to prioritize mitigation of the risks of electrical assets igniting a wildfire in high-wildfire danger service areas of the City of Glendale.

 Methodology for calculating high-wildfire danger areas in the City of Glendale Identify the areas of the City of Glendale that are at highest risk of igniting and spreading wildfires.